We are committed to giving the most positive learning experience for your child.

 Sophia Viola teaches art, music, and theater, and is devoted teacher to the Little Kids (Prep to Grade 1).
 She has an undergraduate degree in Interior Design and a Master's degree in Education (SpEd), and is a licensed professional teacher.
 She has more than 10 years teaching experience in both grade school and high school levels.
 She uses her free time to share her passion and talent for the arts and in serving as a music minister in her community.
 She recently came home from a movie producing stint in Korea, doing set design for "You With Me," the first ever Korean-Filipino feature film.
 She's also ridiculously funny.

-Teacher Jacq Agustin is a teacher, part of our admin staff, and all-around wonder woman.
+Jacq Agustin is our finance and administrative officer, and all-around wonder woman.
 She finished Computer Science at Access Computer College in 2013 (an NCII Computer Hardware Servicing passer), but it's in Early Education that she finds most fulfillment and can express her greatest gift: getting children to learn, and to love learning.
 Young kids gravitate to her like moths to a light.
 Her talents and abilities run the gamut from Records and Filing Management, Bookkeeping, Events Styling, and Photography.
 BLC would be a sad, limping old girl without T. Jacq.

 Nerissa Gumayan-Pabillo is our "Tita Neris".
 She graduated from Riverside Medical Center with an Associate Degree in Medical Secretarial.
 She's worked with the best in the child development and education fields, having been Dr. Honey Carandang's right-hand for 16 years, and with Director Alice Pañares of the NCCA and Department of Education.